-If the license offers a prize value over $1000, fill out the two page application form and send to Consumer, Labour and Financial Services at least two weeks before the start of ticket sales for the event.
+If the license offers a prize value over $5000 or is for a series event, fill out the two page application form and send to Financial and Consumer Services at least two weeks before the start of ticket sales for the event.

 When the application is completed, it will be reviewed and if everything is in order and the fee paid, the license will be issued as soon as possible.

 No, all tickets must be sold on PEI.
 In order to sell tickets in another jurisdiction, you must also obtain a license in that jurisdiction.

 Does the license number need to be printed on the tickets?

 No, this is not required, but the Financial and Consumer Services division recommends that the number be printed on tickets.
 The License number adds more credibility to your tickets.